jsquyres/ompi/docs/developers.rst

 You can now run OMPI's top-level ``autogen.pl`` script.
-This script will invoke the GNU Autoconf, Automake, and Libtool commands in the proper order and setup to run OMPI's top-level ``configure`` script.
+This script will invoke the GNU Autoconf, Automake, and Libtool commands in the proper order and do a bunch of component discovery and housekeeping to setup to run OMPI's top-level ``configure`` script.

 Running ``autogen.pl`` may take a few minutes, depending on your system.
-It's not very exciting to watch.  :smile:
+It's not very exciting to watch.

 If you have a multi-processor system, enabling the multi-threaded behavior in Automake 1.11 (or newer) can result in ``autogen.pl``